NeoSOFT-Technologies/mobile-react-native/README.md

 # Setup

-To set up your project based on this boilerplate, you need to do some of the steps you need to do.
+To set up your project based on this boilerplate, you need to do some of the steps.

 Here are the steps for setting up a Project with this React Native boilerplate: